ministryofweb/image-fix-exif-orientation/README.md

 //$fixer = new ImageMagick(90);

 // (3) initialize output class, in this case we write to a temporary file
-// in the file system; alternatively getting the image data as a string is
+// in the file system; getting the image data as a string is also possible
-// also possible
 $output = new Filesystem(tempnam(sys_get_temp_dir(), 'ministryofweb-exif-fix') . '.jpg');
 //$output = new ImageString();